refitt/refitt-forecast/README.md

 ### Training
-1. Build CAE reps for each library LC from horizon-window days by running make_reps.py. takes 5-6 hours per epoch (5000 sims per class) on 1 full brown node
+1. Build CAE reps for each library LC from horizon-window days by running make_reps.py. takes ~11-15 hours per epoch on 1 full brown node

-2. Make ball trees by running make_balltrees.py takes ~2 hours per epoch and can be run in parallel
+2. Make ball trees by running make_balltrees.py takes ~5-6 hours per epoch (per core) and can be run in parallel
-Caution: Each balltree is >1GB
+Caution: Each balltree is 2.2GB

 3. Find k for each integer time since trigger run find_kNN.py via submit_find_kNN.py